kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## When Fine-Tuning Still Matters

-You need a consistent tone across millions of outputs.
+You need a consistent tone across millions of outputs
-You operate offline or without retrieval tools.
+You operate offline or without retrieval tools
-You have proprietary data that defines the task.
+You have proprietary data that defines the task
 You must reduce latency and can't afford retrieval overhead

 > Fine-tuning adapts pretrained models to specific tasks by continuing training on your data.
 This transfer learning approach requires far less data and computation than training from scratch while achieving better results.